 22+ Stunning Aglaonema Plant Varieties

-Aglaonema, also commonly known as Chinese Evergreen, has foliage ovate to dagger shape with tapering ends in a wide variety of colors and patterns.
+Aglaonema, commonly known as Chinese Evergreen, has foliage ovate to dagger shape with tapering ends in various colors and patterns.

 Here is a list of some common varieties of Algonema, along with its features.